 The Query Latency (ms) metric indicates the average RT of SQL statements.
 This includes the SELECT, INSERT, UPDATE, and DELETE statements.
 You can query slow query logs to analyze the query latency.
 For more information, see Query and analyze slow query logs (beta).

 Real-time Import (RPS)

-Real-time Import (RPS) indicates the number of entries that are imported or updated per second by using SQL statements or SDKs.
+The Real-time Import (RPS) metric indicates the number of entries that are imported or updated per second by using SQL statements or SDKs.

-Update RPS indicates the number of entries that are imported per second by executing the UPDATE or DELETE SQL statement.
+The update RPS indicates the number of entries that are imported per second by executing the UPDATE or DELETE statement.

 - Use Flink to write data to Hologres.

 - Read and write data by using Holo Client.

 - Import Spark data to Hologres.